 - Full uniform and hats that are supplied by the league should be worn to all games – shirts are to be tucked in.
 All players must wear athletic supporters.
 Base runners, batter, and on-deck batter must wear batting helmets with chinstraps properly attached.
 Players may wear running shoes or molded rubber cleats.

-- Each team is responsible to cleanup their dugouts after the game.
+- Each team is responsible to clean up their dugout after the game.

-- The Home team is responsible to prepare the diamond, line the field and fill in any depressions, before the game.
+- The Home team is responsible to prepare the diamond, line the field and fill in any depressions before the game.
 After the game they are to rake the infield, home plate and pitching mound areas and make sure all equipment used during the game is returned to the bins and locked up.
 Care should be taken to store the gear in a safe way in the bin.
 If gear is damaged it may not be replaced.
 Bases and pitching machine should be left in place when another game follows immediately afterwards and locked up otherwise.
 No children are allowed in equipment rooms or bins.

 - The Home team occupies the dugout behind third base.

-- Coaches are to make notes on Umpires performances (both plate and field) and forward to the Umpire-In-Chief or Umpire Allocator with any pointers that can help their future games.
+- Coaches are to make notes on Umpires performances (both plate and field) and forward to the Umpire-In-Chief or Umpire Coordinator with any pointers that can help their future games.
 Coaches are not to provide any feedback to umpires during games.
 BC Minor Baseball Rule 13.11.2 is in effect and governs all interactions with umpires.
 Failure to strictly adhere to this rule may lead to significant discipline including ejection and/or suspension.

 - During a game, Coaches or parents cannot position themselves on the outside of the backstop behind the Umpire in order to coach the team.
-During game play, if the defensive coaches are on the playing field they should be in foul territory near their dugout or past their dugout towards the outfield.
+During game play, defensive coaches may go on the playing field but should remain in foul territory near their dugout or past their dugout towards the outfield.
 Exceptions will be permitted during the first part of the season to the extent necessary but in any event, Coaches should ensure that they do not interfere with or otherwise influence any play.

 - Coaches are responsible for the behaviour of their team players, fans and parents during games, and to make sure that there is no abuse of equipment.